Do You Experience Bloating, Gas Or Indigestion?

-An incredible statement, studies indicate that the body’s natural digestive enzyme production starts to decline by the time you reach 20.
-These studies further indicate that digestive enzyme production decreases by an average of 12% with every ten years of age so that by the time you reach your forties, it is roughly 25% of when you are young.
+Studies indicate that the body’s natural digestive enzyme production starts to decline by the time you reach 20.
+These studies further indicate that digestive enzyme production decreases by an average of 12 percent with every ten years of age so that by the time you reach your forties, it is roughly 25 percent of when you are young.
 To make matters worse, hydrochloric acid production in the stomach also declines with age and this is crucial for activating all of the stomach’s digestive enzymes.
 This digestive enzyme depletion can not only result in many of the digestive concerns such as bloating and gas but it can result in nutrient depletion in the body and there are several studies that show that using digestive enzymes can increase nutrient absorption by hundreds of percentages.

 In addition to playing a role in digestion, digestive enzymes also help to reduce inflammation in the body and speed healing after surgery.
 In general, protein digesting enzymes can help to prevent tissue damage, inflammation and swelling.
 Inflammation is linked to virtually every single chronic disease that affect our bodies including heart disease, poor cognitive function and joint function.

 - Super Digestive Enzymes contains a mixture of enzymes to break down all the food groups, without affecting the body’s own production.

 - It contains the enzyme activity rather than just the weight of each ingredient.

-- Super Digestive Enzymes are free from known allergens such as dairy, wheat, yeast, shellfish, artificial flavours, colours and preservatives.
+- Super Digestive Enzymes are free from known allergens such as yeast, shellfish, artificial flavours, colours and preservatives.